Click here to go straight to the curated PR media monitoring tools list. Updated 10.14.2022

 - Competitive Analysis: Keep track of competitive earned media mentions to understand where your competitors are getting coverage and the context of that coverage.

-- Responding to Crisis: Monitor mentions and online conversations when your brand is in crisis, including the rapid identification of threats and opportunities, sentiment analysis, reputation management, and real-time media monitoring.
+- Responding to Crisis: Monitor mentions and online conversations when your brand is in crisis, including rapidly identifying threats and opportunities, sentiment analysis, reputation management, and real-time media monitoring.

 - Create Custom Reports: Build PR and media dashboards to track share of voice, brand reputation, message pull-through, and overall PR impact.